EMPLOYMENT &

 PARALEGALS

 Paralegals work collaboratively with the case team to provide support to attorneys.
 Paralegals assist with case management, litigation planning, and other tasks as requested to ensure NHPD clients continuously receive high-level representation throughout the proceedings.
-The ideal applicants must have a strong client center focus, superior technical skills, and a commitment to indigent criminal defense.
+The ideal applicants must have a strong client-centered focus, superior technical skills, and a commitment to indigent criminal defense.
 Applicants must have a bachelor’s degree from an accredited university or a certification from a nationally accredited paralegal training institution; and two years of related experience or any combination of experience/education/training that provides the required knowledge, skills, and abilities to perform the work.

 STAFF ATTORNEYS